-IRI Workbench™ is the free graphical user interface (GUI) and integrated development environment (IDE) for all IRI software products.
+IRI Workbench™ is the free graphical user interface (GUI) and integrated development environment (IDE) for all IRI data management and protection software products.
 Running on Windows and Linux clients, IRI Workbench combines the proven performance of IRI software engines with the familiar job design and management facilities of Eclipse™.

 IRI Workbench features metadata creation, conversion, discovery, and application wizards to help you generate, deploy, and manage the simple job scripts, data definition files (DDF), and XML workflows common to all IRI software.

-IRI Workbench includes a variety of user interfaces for job design ... choose to use any combination of:
+IRI Workbench includes a variety of user interfaces to build and manage:

 - very large database (VLDB) extraction (E) using IRI FACT